xiaofanc/udacity/nd027-data_engineer/Main_Class/Data_Lakes_Spark/Project_1_Data_Lake/README.md

 #### Song Dataset
+The first dataset contains metadata about a song and the artist of that song.
+The files are partitioned by the first three letters of each song's track ID.
+For example, here are filepaths to two files in this dataset.
+* song_data/A/B/C/TRABCEI128F424C983.json
+* song_data/A/A/B/TRAABJL12903CDCF1A.json

-Below is an example of what a single song file, TRAABJL12903CDCF1A.json, looks like.
+And below is an example of what a single song file, TRAABJL12903CDCF1A.json, looks like.
 > {"num_songs": 1, "artist_id": "ARJIE2Y1187B994AB7", "artist_latitude": null, "artist_longitude": null, "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1", "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0}

 #### Log Dataset
+The log files in the dataset you'll be working with are partitioned by year and month.
+For example, here are filepaths to two files in this dataset.
+> log_data/2018/11/2018-11-12-events.json
+> log_data/2018/11/2018-11-13-events.json

-Below is an example of what the data in a log file, 2018-11-12-events.json, looks like.
+And below is an example of what the data in a log file, 2018-11-12-events.json, looks like.
+> {"artist":null,"auth":"Logged In","firstName":"Walter","gender":"M","itemInSession":0,"lastName":"Frye","length":null,"level":"free","location":"San Francisco-Oakland-Hayward, CA","method":"GET","page":"Home","registration":1540919166796.0,"sessionId":38,"song":null,"status":200,"ts":1541105830796,"userAgent":"\"Mozilla\/5.0 (Macintosh; Intel Mac OS X 10_9_4) AppleWebKit\/537.36 (KHTML, like Gecko) Chrome\/36.0.1985.143 Safari\/537.36\"","userId":"39"}

 ![log_data](https://github.com/xiaofanc/udacity/blob/master/nd027-data_engineer/Main_Class/Data_Lakes_Spark/Project_1_Data_Lake/image/log-data.png?raw=true)